 Just because we're heading into the home stretch of summer doesn't mean that August fundraising ideas are cooling down.
 Try these August fundraisers to turn up the heat.

-Who doesn't love the Olympics?!
-Of course you can't host a weeks-long watch party, but you can convene a roundtable of interested supporters to promote discussions, learning, and celebration of the world's greatest competitions.
-Offer a badge, patch, or pin to commemorate the Olympics and your gathering of the minds.
+Who doesn't love sports?!
+With MLB, WNBA, NASCAR, MLS, and more sports playing through the summer, you can convene a roundtable of interested supporters to promote discussions, learning, and celebration of the world's greatest competitions.
+Offer a badge, patch, or pin to commemorate your sport and your gathering of the minds.

 We could all use a little more relaxation and a break from our busy lives.
 This awareness day offers you a ton of creative ways to fundraise for your nonprofit.
 You could partner with a local salon and ask them to donate a portion of their sales or sell a specific Your Org-themed package.
 You could organize a by-donation stretching class.
 You could partner with local massage therapists to donate a portion of their sales that day.
 You could even organize meditation classes to help your supporters get their zen on.
 See what we mean?
 We're getting really amped up over all the ways to relax and raise money!